If you’ve recently been injured as a maritime or offshore worker in Michigan, you may have many questions:

 If you’re not covered under the Jones Act, don’t worry.
 There are other maritime laws available for financial compensation, such as the Longshore and Harbor Workers’ Compensation Act.

 Maritime law is a complex field and maritime work injury claims often require the assistance of a lawyer who specializes in this field.
 Many maritime workers place too much faith in their employers and insurance companies, expecting them to look out for employee interests when an injury occurs.
 Unfortunately, these companies too often place their profits over the health and safety of these workers.
-However, a resourceful and experienced lawyer can make sure you recover the financial compensation you need and deserve after an injury.
+However, a resourceful and experienced maritime accident lawyer can make sure you recover the financial compensation you need and deserve after an injury.

-To find out more about your rights and to begin planning for your recovery, contact one of our experienced maritime lawyers for a free consultation.
+To find out more about your rights and to begin planning for your recovery, contact one of our experienced maritime injury lawyers for a free consultation.
 We’ll fight for the compensation you deserve, and will only require payment if and when we succeed.

 See Related: Work Injury Protections Under The Longshore And Harbor Workers’ Compensation Act